 And don’t sleep on edamame!
 These soybeans are a versatile protein-packed ingredient (18 grams protein per 1 cup of shelled edamame!).
 Plus, it requires little to no preparation, so it’s perfect for quick meals.

-I love it in my 15-minute Chili Garlic Noodles and use it as the base for my high-protein Smashed Edamame Toast (it’s the first recipe card in this post).
+I love folding edamame into noodle dishes, like this Rainbow Noodle Salad or these lightning fast Chili Garlic Noodles.
+I also use it as the base for my high-protein Smashed Edamame Toast (it’s the first recipe card in this post).

 4. Whole grains

-You can almost reach the average daily protein requirements through whole grains alone.
-By adding just 1 cup of cooked quinoa, whole wheat pasta, wild rice, millet, oatmeal to your diet, you can check off 12 to 20% of your daily value for protein.
+Whole grains are often left out of the protein conversation because they’re considered a carb, but by adding 1 cup of cooked quinoa, whole wheat pasta, wild rice, millet, oatmeal to your diet, you can check off 12 to 20% of your daily value for protein.

 various types of grains arranged in different bowls on a table.